 We conducted an exhaustive testing process to find the market's best winter boots for women.
 Below, you'll find bottom-line scores for the top options available in this category.

-Footwear for wintery conditions varies greatly in design depending on the intended use.
-Manufacturers offer everything from lighter-weight hikers to bulky, warm boots best for standing around in the cold.
-We've broken down the main categories to aid you in your quest to find the best pair of winter boots.
+Footwear for wintery conditions varies significantly in design, depending on its intended use.
+Manufacturers offer a range of products, from lightweight hikers to bulky, warm boots designed for standing in the cold.
+We've broken down the main categories to help you find the best pair of winter boots.

 General Use Boots